 Virtual Currencies and the State

-Roundtable 2 Prompt
+Roundtable 2: Prompt for Discussion

 On October 10th, 2019, the SEC brought suit against Telegram, asserting that its $1.7 billion offering of Gram “tokens” violated federal securities laws.
 The same week, five large investors including Visa, Mastercard, Stripe, eBay, and Mercado Pago pulled out of Facebook’s virtual currency Libra, apparently taken aback by the fierce criticism leveled at Libra by politicians and regulators.
 These events were striking, occurring as they did against a baseline of official inaction, ambivalence, or accommodation of virtual currencies.
 It is an opportune moment to ask: What are virtual currencies – money, securities, or speculative assets?
 How do they relate to modern political communities and to the financial architecture that those states support?
 Why at this moment have governments chosen to crack down on virtual currencies?